VeriDecs®

 ❄️ Clinical Account Detected (Missing Reaction)

 The subject describes a high-stress "Peak Incident" but provides no immediate sensory or physiological reactions.
-Truthful trauma recall typically includes sensory anchors (sounds, physical sensations, or startle responses) due to adrenaline.
-A purely clinical description often suggests a rehearsed script or a lack of genuine lived experience.
+Truthful trauma recall typically includes sensory anchors (sounds, physical sensations) due to adrenaline.
+A purely clinical description often suggests a rehearsed script.

 Sanitized Moments:

 Investigative Tip: The subject has provided the "what" but not the "feel."
-Ask: "At the exact second you felt that object in your back, what was the very first physical sensation that went through your body?"
+Ask: "At the exact second you realized this happened, what was the very first physical sensation you noticed in your body?"

 Detected Phrases: